alimac/finding-the-entrance/README.md

 <img src="custom/images/drupal-releases.png" class="fragment">

 Note:
-- Maybe we can find out how community works by looking at how the project is built?
+- Maybe we can get a better picture of how community looks like, how it works by looking at how the project is built?
 - Ever wonder what goes into these files?